symfony/ux/src/Turbo/README.md

 ```

 This changes the response status code to 422 on validation error, which tells Turbo
 Drive that the form submit failed and it should re-render with the errors.
-This
+You
-_also_ changes the redirect status code from 302 (the default) to 303
+can _also_ choose to change the success redirect status code from 302 (the default)
-(`HTTP_SEE_OTHER`).
-That's not required for Turbo Drive, but 303 is "more correct"
+to 303 (`HTTP_SEE_OTHER`).
+That's not required for Turbo Drive, but 303 is "more
-for this situation.
+correct" for this situation.

 > **NOTE:**
 > When your form contains more than one submit button and, you want to check which of the buttons was clicked